Nondeterministic automatic complexity of overlap-free and almost square-free words: Time complexity

-\emph{Given a binary word $w$ and an integer $d\ge 0$, is $D(w)>d$?} \end{df} \begin{subsection}{NP} Theorem \ref{np} is not surprising; we do not know whether \textsc{DEFICIENCY} is NP-complete. \begin{thm} \textsc{DEFICIENCY} is in NP. \end{thm} \begin{proof} Shallit and Wang's Theorem 2 showed that one can efficiently determine whether a given DFA uniquely accepts $w$ among string of length $\abs{w}$.
-Hyde \cite{Hyde}, Theorem 2.2, extended that result to NFAs, from which the result easily follows. \end{proof} \end{subsection} \begin{subsection}{E} \begin{df} Suppose $M$ is an NFA with $q$ states that uniquely accepts a word $x$ of length $n$.
+\begin{df} Suppose $M$ is an NFA with $q$ states that uniquely accepts a word $x$ of length $n$.
 Throughout this paper we may assume that $M$ contains no edges except those traversed on input $x$.
 Consider the \emph{almost unlabeled transition diagram} of $M$, which is a directed graph whose vertices are the states of $M$ and whose edges correspond to transitions.
 Each edge is labeled with a 0 except for an edge entering the initial state as described below.

 We define the \emph{accepting path} $P$ for $x$ to be the sequence of $n+1$ edges traversed in this graph, where we include as first element an edge labeled with the empty string $\eps$ that enters the initial state $q_0$ of $M$.